mohammad-alfaifi/ksacovid19/README.md

 ## Overview

 ksacovid19 is an R package which shows covid19 cases in Saudi Arabia on country and city level with few additional stats functions.
-The data source: https://covid19.moh.gov.sa/

 ## Installation
 ```